 Dolman Law Group does not require clients to pay anything upfront, opting instead to deduct fees and expenses from the final settlement.
 This cost depends on whether your case is settled out of court in negotiations or if it requires a trial to get you compensation.
 A trial is more time and labor-intensive, so the fees are slightly higher.

-What Caused Your Florida Auto Accident?
+We Must Show What Caused Your Auto Accident

 Determining liability in any type of accident can be more complicated than you may think.
 Most negligent drivers don't admit to drinking or texting and won't accept responsibility at the scene of a car accident.
-At Dolman Law Group, we regularly initiate investigations into the cause of vehicle accidents to identify when our clients have the right to take additional legal action.
+At Dolman Law Group, we regularly initiate investigations into the cause of vehicle accidents to identify when our clients have the right to take legal action.

-Common Causes of Florida Car Accidents
+What are the Most Common Causes of Florida Car Accidents?

 In general, drunk driving and distracted driving are the top causes of Florida car collisions.
 However, there are many types and causes of automobile accidents that Dolman Law Group can successfully handle on your behalf, including: